 Besides managing Theodio, Dan has narrated 15 titles for Audible, most of which are self-produced.
 He has also helped dozens of clients with custom resumes and cover letters, edited published books, and provided editorial and copywriting services for freelance web clients.

 Dan holds a Bachelor of Arts degree in Radio, TV, and Film from California State University at Northridge, and a Master of Ministry degree from Temple Baptist Seminary.
-He enjoys exercise, cooking, great books and films, and excellent coffee.
+He enjoys drumming, running, cooking, great books and films, and excellent coffee.